adwait1-g/adwait1-g.github.io/_posts/write-your-own-xxxx/ELF-Parser/2019-12-05-writing-an-elf-parsing-library-part4-internal-data-structures-2.md

 At first, I didn't know any method to find a file's size.

 I was thinking, I'll start with the first byte and go till I encounter an ```EOF```(End-Of-File) byte(ascii value = 0x4).
 But then the problem is an ELF file is a binary file.
 It can have the ascii value **0x4** even inside the file.
-So, how do we find the size?
+So, this method doesn't work.

 There is a command called ```size``` which will print the number of characters in a file, lines, words.
 I thought I can take that output and parse it to get only the number of characters - which is the file size.
+This is a hack and I was not happy with it.

 After a lot of time, I found out that there is a function to do that.
-There is a class of functions which will fetch you the ```status``` of the specified file.
+There is a class of functions which will fetch you the ```status``` of a specified file.
 Let us look at its manpage.

 ```
 ELF-Parser/src$ man 2 stat